-A homeowners policy can have many exclusions – two of the biggest exclusions are flood and earthquake.
-A separate flood policy is needed to have flood insurance.Most homeowners assume they do not live in a flood zone because the mortgage company does not require flood insurance.
-In Florida, 25% of flood claims are paid in the preferred zones B, C and X. In Florida, it is prudent to have flood insurance, because Florida is flat and is subject to torrential rains caused by low pressure systems, tropical depressions, tropical storms and hurricanes.
+A homeowners policy can have many exclusions – some of the biggest exclusions are typically damage from flooding, sinkhole, and earthquake.
+A separate flood policy is needed to have flood insurance coverage.
+You may want to consider flood insurance even if your property is not located in a high-risk flood zone.
+Actually, 20% of flood claims are paid in preferred flood zones.
+In Florida, it is prudent to have flood insurance, because Florida is flat and is subject to torrential rains caused by low pressure systems, tropical depressions, tropical storms, and hurricanes.

 Is my house in a flood zone?

 Flood zones are geographic areas that the FEMA has defined according to varying levels of flood risk.
 These zones are depicted on a community’s Flood Insurance Rate Map (FIRM) or Flood Hazard Boundary Map.
 Each zone reflects the severity or type of flooding in the area.
 The Federal Emergency Management Agency’s (FEMA) maps are important when it comes to flood insurance, because if they show that your home sits in a 100-year flood plain, you must buy federal flood insurance in order to get a mortgage.
 If you live outside a high-risk zone, or if you no longer have a mortgage, then flood insurance is optional.

 High Risk Areas: Within these, which are also known as Special Flood Hazard Areas (SFHAs), there’s deemed to be a 25 percent chance of a residence being flooded within 30 years–which is the length of term for many mortgages.
 The federal government mandates that all homes in these areas with mortgages from federally insured lenders have flood insurance policies.
 Lenders might even require a homeowner to have flood insurance policy even if it is not federally mandated in order to protect their own risk in extending you a mortgage.